COMPSCI 561 System Defense and Test

 UWW Section 1 (MS-CMPSCI students as well as any other grad students with instructor permission.

 Prerequisite: Undergraduate students: COMPSCI 360 (or COMPSCI 460 or COMPSCI 660 or COMPSCI 590/597N formerly CICS 597C, INFOSEC 290S), and COMPSCI 453.
 All prerequisites require a "C" grade or better.
-A student may also be enrolled with instructor's permission.
+A student may also be enrolled with the instructor's permission.

 No prerequisites for COMPSCI and ECE graduate students; however, knowledge equivalent to the undergraduate pre-requisites listed above is expected of any student graduate enrolled.